promptcoach/CUCSDemo/README.md

 - If you receive a suspicious request from what appears to be a legitimate organization (like your bank), don't use the contact information in the email.
 Instead, go to their official website or use a phone number you know is legitimate to verify the request.

 Stay safe online!

+If you made it to the end congrats, you have recieved the prize of ✨knowledge✨ and I am very proud of you.